 Recruit research participants, screen for eligibility and enrollment;

-Disburse incentives for research participants;
+Disburse incentives and collect informed consent for research participants;

 Assist in the production of written, tabular and visual materials for research reports and presentations to multiple stakeholder audiences;

 Assist with basic data analysis tasks as needed;

 Assist with data quality and integrity monitoring and evaluation;

 Assist with HIPAA compliance bu following AFC data storage and management procedures.

 Administer individual or group interviews, conduct observations and collect data from administrative and medical records;

 Assist with agency-wide activities as directed, including Annual Meeting, AIDS Run & Walk, and others;